Pprime1/csasm/README.md

   - [ ] does it work properly with 3 target circles?
   - [ ] does it work with multiple concurrent games? (along with GCBetaTst)
       - [ ] do seperate correct rewards happen to the right players?
-- [ ] Hide a container, create a real one:
+- [ ] Hide a container, create a real one: The Covid-Safe Anti Social Mob Cache
   - [ ] delete GCTest, GCAlbury as they have private locations
     - [ ] keep GCBetaTst and GCGammaTst for future code testing.
 QUT is safe ground
   - [ ] 'replace' GCAlphatst with the real GC code.
 Or possibly just duplicate locations
-  - [ ] Write and refine what user instructions are needed - into listing, but also should it be in the code somewhere?
+  - [ ] Write and refine what user instructions are needed - into listing,
+    - [ ] but also should it be in the code somewhere?
     - [ ] OBC co-ownership on the listing?
   - [ ] remove default game from form
   - [ ] Final production test run, before publishing for real.
 Use two new people.